WUSTL-Biol4220/home/labs/lab_22.md

 Y          tyrosine  Tyr    C9H11NO3      181.19         63
 ```

-Access rows with values in a given set of targets.
+The `.isin` method returns a boolean series that records which entries "match" within a set of targets.
+In this example, we want to locate only those rows that encode alanine (code `A`) and cysteine (code `C`):

 ```python
 >>> codon = pd.read_csv('codons.csv')